Sam-Hawkens/hangman/README.md

-# hangman
+# Hangman
-School Project Grade 8
+School Project Grade 8.
+Fun project to do in your spare time.